ImMisat0/First_crud_project--OD-/README.md

 This will start the server, after that just ctrl+click on the link.

 ## Features
-1.View Task List:
+1. View Task List:
 Users can easily view a list of tasks, providing a clear overview of both completed and pending tasks.

-2.Add New Tasks:
+2. Add New Tasks:
 Users can create and add new tasks to the list.
 Each task can include important details such as a description or due date (if applicable).

-3.Delete Tasks:
+3. Delete Tasks:
 Users can remove tasks from the list when they are no longer needed.

-4.Mark Task as Completed/Not Completed:
+4. Mark Task as Completed/Not Completed:
 Users can toggle tasks between completed and not completed states, allowing for better tracking of task progress.

 ## Troubleshooting